SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-fiori-mta/readme.md

 ### Check the HTML5 App

-Access the URL to view the web app.
+Access the URL described in [Download and Deployment](#download-and-deployment) to view the web app.
 You are redirected to a sign-on page before you can see the web app.

 ![webapp](result.png)